Definition

 What is data center interconnect (DCI)?

-Previously, companies primarily used interconnection to support business continuity and disaster recovery.
-Today, that use has shifted to include day-to-day operations, which enables data center operators to manage their resources and support key load balancing functions.
+Previously, companies primarily used interconnection to support business continuity and disaster recovery (BCDR).
+Today, that use has shifted to include day-to-day operations.
+This enables data center operators to manage their resources and support key load-balancing functions.
 DCI technology is critical to help enterprises scale their infrastructure as internet traffic grows and cloud migration becomes vital.

 Private cloud migration has created new network traffic flows.
-Companies previously mostly managed north-south traffic, information coming from outside the data center.
-Now, that they have more east-west traffic moving data from one data center system to another, they need fewer external connections and more DCIs.
+Before, companies managed north-south traffic -- information coming in from outside the data center.
+Now, they mange more east-west traffic -- data moving from one data center system to another.
+To handle this type of traffic, data centers need fewer external connections and more DCIs.

-For public cloud vendors, the migration of applications toward third-party services also drives the need for DCIs.
+For public cloud vendors, application migration toward third-party services also drives the need for DCIs.
 Cloud providers are building hyperscale data centers, which constantly need more bandwidth and capacity to accommodate traffic.

 Depiction of DCI technology connecting two separate data centers.